rewse/kiro-power-homeassistant/README.md

 ## What is a Kiro Power?

 Powers are unified packages that combine MCP tools with framework expertise.
 Instead of just providing API access, powers give Kiro deep knowledge of Home Assistant patterns, best practices, and workflows.
-When you mention "automation" or "YAML," the power activates—loading relevant tools and context dynamically.
+When you mention "homeassistant" or "hass," the power activates—loading relevant tools and context dynamically.

 ## Features